Picovoice/picovoice/sdk/react-native/README.md

     }
 }
 ```
 You can override also the default model file and/or the inference sensitivity.
-You can set `requireEndpoint` parameter to
+You can also override `requireEndpoint` parameter to
 false if you do not wish to wait for silence before Rhino infers context.
 There is also an optional `processErrorCallback`
 that is called if there is a problem encountered while processing audio.